okta/okta-oidc-js/packages/okta-react/README.md

 #### `authService.updateAuthState()`

 (async method) Triggers a re-evaluation of whether a user is considered authenticated.
-Might be need to be triggered manually for users that pass overrides to `isAuthenticated` to the Security component or to the `Auth` constructor.
+Might be need to be triggered manually for users that pass overrides to `onAuthRequired` to the Security component or to the `Auth` constructor.
 Does NOT perform a login, simply re-evaluates the current authenticated status.
 An 'authStateChange' event is emitted once the re-evaluation is complete.

-To get the updated auth status you must call [authService.getAuthState()](#authservicegetauthstate) AFTER the `authStateChange` event has been emitted.
-For straight-forward React applications using the authState in the front end, this is done for you in the `<Security>` component and the `authState` reported by the [useOktaAuth()](#useoktaauth) React Hook or [withOktaAuth()](#useoktaauth) HOC will automatically refresh to the latest [authState](#authstate).

 #### `authService.on(eventName, callback)`